So, you’ve chosen sand as the substrate for your aquarium, and now you’re wondering:

 If you provide it too little light, it will wither and die.

-Follow the below list of recommended parameters, however, and you shouldn’t have any trouble:
+Follow the below list of recommended water parameters, however, and you shouldn’t have any trouble:

 |Fertilizer Required||If in Tropical|